-Rendering grass has always been a challenge in architectural graphics, especially for the average designer who does not specialize in developing computer-generated graphics (CGI).
+Rendering different types of grass has always been a challenge in architectural graphics, especially for the average designer who does not specialize in developing computer-generated imagery (CGI).

 The best we could do in the past was to apply a bump map and maximize the setting, so the ground did not look completely flat.

-Then, Enscape totally changed the game by automatically adding three-dimensional grass within their real-time photorealistic rendering engine and giving us control over the height and height variation of the blades of grass.
-And now, they've gone one step further - with Enscape 2.8, we can include animated grass and vegetation within our scenes!
+Then, Enscape totally changed the game by automatically adding 3D grass within their real time photorealistic rendering engine and giving us control over the height and height variation of the blades of grass.
+And now, they've gone one step further with the introduction of animated grass and vegetation (version 2.8 upwards).

 Revit’s flat Grass material